Metacinnabar/noip-auto-renew/README.md

 grep -h Confirmed *.log | grep -v ": 0" | sort
 ```

+To check script version, use command: ``noip-renew-user --version``

 ## Remarks

 The script is not designed to renew/update the dynamic DNS records, though the latest version does have this ability if requested.